7 Best Things to Do This Spring in Lansing

 Come join the fun June 10-12 in Potterville, where you will be lured in by all the fun the 16th annual Gizzard Fest has to offer.

 Activities include a classic car and truck show, the Ally Brunk Memorial 5k run/walk, the “Peace, Love, and Happiness” themed parade, bands, games, beer…the list goes on!

 The celebration of Juneteenth is a multi-cultural recognition of the triumph of the human spirit over the cruelty of slavery.
 For African-Americans, it is a tribute to the strength, endurance and faith of their ancestors.

 The Juneteenth Recognition Ceremony and the Juneteenth Festival featuring the African-American Parade is a celebration of great historical significance.
 This year’s celebration dates that include vendor opportunities are Friday, June 17 and Saturday, June 18.

 An essay contest is available (with nice prizes!) to all 6th-12th graders with entries due May 9th.

 Celebrating 20 years of jazz culture, the Summer Solstice Jazz Festival (SSJF) is a celebration of jazz music featuring nationally recognized and regional jazz artists, as well as youth and community education for residents and visitors of East Lansing.
-The SSJF salutes jazz as one of the truly American art forms, and offers this free outdoor two-day event June 16-17.
+The SSJF salutes jazz as one of the truly American art forms and offers this free outdoor two-day event on June 16-17.

 Photo Credit: By Dj1997 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=11085725